Bccc1/golem-plus-webextension/README.md

 - Add a search button to the navigation to show own posts.
 - Add inline answer options similar to reddit
 - Add quote-reflow to custom answer box

+## Bugs
+- Shortcuts are still active when typing (answer/quote feature)